saketkunwar/graphrag/README.md

 # graphrag
-Agentic graphrag using arangodb and nx_cugraph backend
+Agentic graphrag using arangodb and nx_cugraph backend for argodb hackathon